 Well 4K in the world of the professionals who do this, and you say “4K,” it means you have 4096 red, 4096 green and 4096 blue photo sites.

-though human eye is capable of reading extremely fine details.
+To really understand this issue first we must take a look at what really defines quality of the image.
+A common misconception is that resolutions increases the sharpness of the image but in reality the fine details are mostly irrelevant to human eye, though human eye is capable of reading extremely fine details.
 This is also true at greater distance and what really defines the sharpness of the image are the contour defining features at a higher contrast.
 It is important to note that above statement doesn't mean a low resolution image with high contrast will give better viewing experience since it could lead to aliasing issues.

-(Modulation Transfer Function).
+Since resolution and sharpness are completely separate terms, we establish relationship between them using MTF (Modulation Transfer Function).
 So each time when generation loss happens during transfer of medium we define it using MTF.

 There is a lot more to read and understand on this subject.
 A good start on that would be the main source of information of what I have written here, an article called 4K systems by Dr. Hans Keining, R&D Depth ARRI .